psauliere/netatmo/README.md

 The first setup works fine but the PaPiRus screen is not attached to the HAT board, making the thing very fragile without a suitable case.
 The Waveshare is well attached and the whole setup is much more robust.
 But on the software side, the PaPiRus has a much better story than the Waveshare.
 Anyway, both work as expected.

-As this is a new project (as of sept.
-2019), I chose Python 3 for the code: Python 3.5.3 on Raspbian Stretch, 3.7.3 on Raspbian Buster.
+I chose Python 3 for the code as it is available and up to date on every Raspbery Pi OS.

 <a name="installation"></a>